BioHPC/MegaR/README.md

 * For the T1D experiment, upload **metadata.tsv** file in the T1D dataset.

 #### Column number for class info ####
 Provide a column number for class info.
-For the T1D expeirment, column 7 (T1D_Diagnosed) has the class values (T, F) where T is True and F is False.
+For the T1D expeirment, column 7 (T1D_Diagnosed) has the class values (t, f) where t is True and f is False.

 * For the T1D experiment, provide **7** for this field.